Ken-Mens/printf/README.md

 # _printf

 This here repository contains a basic recreation of the **printf()** function from the C library.
+Our function will handle arguments by different format and print out the appropiate data.
 Enjoy your time here...

 ___